Packard, Emmy Lou, b. 1914 d. 1998

 Painter, Muralist, Printmaker

-Biographical/Historical Note: Painter, printmaker, muralist; San Francisco, Calif.; b.
-1914; d.
-1998.
+Biographical/Historical Note: Emmy Lou Packard (1914-1998) was a painter, printmaker, and muralist in San Francisco, California.
 Packard lived in Mexico City in the late 1920s.
 In 1940-1941, she worked as Diego Rivera's painting assistant on his giant fresco for the World's Fair in San Francisco.
 Subsequently, she spent a year in Mexico with Rivera and Frida Kahlo.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - The bulk of the collection was digitized in 2012 and is available via the Archives of American Art's website.
 Blank pages, blank versos of photographs, photographs of artwork, duplicates, and exhibition catalogs of other artists have not been scanned.
 In most cases, the cover, title page, and individual relevant pages have been scanned from published materials.